 For intermediate to advance surfers, local favourite Long Beach lies south west of the city near the sleepy town of Kommetjie and has some of the most consistent waves in the Cape Peninsula.
 With decent swell and a south westerly wind, Long Beach has a near-perfect wave that breaks both left and right.
 Long Beach can get pretty big, so check the surf reports first before trekking out all the way.
 There are no board rentals or shops on the beach, so bring your own board and something to snack on.

-Also one for the intermediate to advance guys, Llundadno is another favourite among locals, and is one of the most scenic breaks in the city.
-Situated just around the corner from Camps Bay towards Hout Bay, Llundadno is a crystal clear, hollow wave that works in a south to south easterly wind.
-No board rentals here, but if you’re surfing Llundadno, you probably brought your own board anyway.
+Also one for the intermediate to advance guys, Llandudno is another favourite among locals, and is one of the most scenic breaks in the city.
+Situated just around the corner from Camps Bay towards Hout Bay, Llandudno is a crystal clear, hollow wave that works in a south to south easterly wind.
+No board rentals here, but if you’re surfing Llandudno, you probably brought your own board anyway.

 If tow-in surfing is your thing, then Dungeons is your wave.
 A former fixture on the Big Wave World Tour, Dungeons can get big, really big.
 Waves of up to 60ft have been ridden here, so you really need to know your stuff if you attempt to drop in on this massive right-hander.
 As with most big waves, Dungeons only works during certain times of the year, but when the waves are pumping you can see many spectators watching from boats as surfers on their ‘guns’ try to tame this beast.